Is 720 a Good Credit Score?

 While you can feel confident that you have options, lenders also look at other factors, such as your income and payment history.

-In addition, if a prospective employer or landlord were to review your credit score, they would see your good rating and know that you have a solid history of using credit wisely in the past.
+In addition, if a prospective landlord were to review your credit score, they would see your good rating and know that you have a solid history of using credit wisely in the past.
 That could help give your application a boost.

 Can I Get a Credit Card with a 720 Credit Score?

-You will typically become eligible for any type of credit card with a 720 credit score, including credit cards that offer cash back rewards, lower annual percentage rates (APRs), and other perks.
+You’ll typically become eligible for any type of credit card with a 720 credit score, including credit cards that offer cash back rewards, lower annual percentage rates (APRs), and other perks.

 That said, you may find that the very lowest APRs and poshest perks (such as free access to airport lounges or earning more points) are reserved for those who have a credit score of 800 or higher.